somecho/utility-scripts/README.md

 A [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) hook to log latest modified task.
 This script is _not_ installed in `~/.local/bin`.
 Instead, it requires you to copy it to your Taskwarrior's hooks folder.
 This is usually `~/.task/hooks`.
 Every time a task is modified, it writed the UUID of the task in a file called `last-modified.data` in your Taskwarrior's `data.location`. **This hook is required for the [resumetask](#resumetask) script to work.**

 ### [resumetask](./resumetask.clj)
 Ever wanted to just restart the [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) task you stopped right before a break?
 With this script, you can just pick up where you left off by calling `resumetask`.
-No more trying to figure what ID your task has! **This script requires the [on-modify-log](#on-modify-log) hook to work.
+No more trying to figure what ID your task has! **This script requires the [on-modify-log](#on-modify-log) hook to work and the [taskinfo](#taskinfo) script to work.**

 #### Why use hooks?
 Some people suggest having a shell alias that starts a task and exports it as an environment variable.
 But since I use [Syncthing](https://github.com/syncthing/syncthing) to sync my tasks across devices, this will not work if I stopped a task on one device and want to resume it on another.
 By saving the last modified task's UUID in Taskwarrior's `data.location`, I can have the UUID synced as well.